This is a preview of the content in our French Food Decoder app. Get the app to:

 bouillon

-Bouillon comes from bouillir, ‘to boil’; it’s also the word first used in the mid 19th century for a kind of affordable restaurant, a bit like a soup kitchen.
-It was around then too that Justus von Liebig came up with a process to manufacture meat extracts and eventually the instant stock cube.
+Bouillon comes from bouillir, ‘to boil’; it’s also the word first used in the mid-19th century for a kind of affordable restaurant, a bit like a soup kitchen.
+Around that same time, Justus von Liebig came up with a process to manufacture meat extracts and, eventually the instant stock cube.

-As elsewhere, the French make good use of bouillon cubes, as well as powdery fond de veau and fond de volaille.
+Outside of fine restaurants, where chefs have the time and staff to make stocks from scratch, the French use bouillon cubes, as well as powdery fond de veau and fond de volaille.

 If you’re following a recipe, you may see: